junxit/us-congress-bills-111/bill.md

       > - **(1)** The Secretary

     - **(B)** by adding at the end the following:
-      > - **(2)** The Secretary may make arrangements with other Federal agencies, States, local governments, or private organizations to provide temporary housing as needed and available.
+      > - **(2)** The Secretary may make arrangements with other Federal agencies, States, local, and tribal governments, or private organizations to provide temporary housing as needed and available.
       > - **(3)** In project areas where Corps participants can reasonably be expected to reside at their own homes, the Secretary may fund or provide transportation to and from project sites.

   - **(4)** By redesignating subsection (d) as subsection (g).